MankindhOFL/Arch-poll-project/README.md

 ## Features

 - Create new polls with custom questions and options
-- Vote on existing polls
+- Vote on existing polls (one vote per address)
+- View basic poll results (available to all)
-- View poll results
+- View detailed poll results (creator only)
+  - Vote counts and percentages
+  - List of all voter addresses
 - Secure and transparent voting system
-- One vote per user per poll
+- Creator-specific features and controls

 ## Project Structure